-Cyber crimes and identity theft in recent years have become more sophisticated to the point that cybercriminals have opened up online stores that offer up credit card and account information from unsuspecting victims.
-According to CreditCards.com, credit and debit card fraud is the number one financial fear that American consumers have.
-Among the 50 states, Arizona has the highest rates of identity theft complaints per 100,000 people.
+Cyber crimes and identity theft in recent years have become more sophisticated to the point that cyber criminals have opened up online stores that offer up the credit card and account information from unsuspecting victims.

 With savvy technology that can potentially read and swipe your card’s personal information even while stored in your wallet, your credit card company can detect suspicious activity is being generated on your credit card.
 While these companies don’t give specifics on how they go about detecting the fraud, instead they look for warning signs and spending habits.

 Here are a few ways your bank or credit card company can detect suspicious activity:

 If there’s a shopping spree that takes place in areas that are deemed fraud prone, it raises red flags from your credit card company.
 If there are purchases in large amounts, the bank will most likely put a freeze on the account.

 Usually, before the thief goes out and spends frivolously, they will test out the card to see if it works by purchasing an item for a small amount or filling up at the gas station.
 If the same small amount is charged consecutively, the bank may stop payment, as it is a possible fraudulent purchase.

 If you usually buy gas in the same area of your city, but you fill up in another part of town, this can trigger an alert with the bank.